 Pornstar penis sizes may be your only point of reference, but don’t worry.
 They’re not the standard.
 Love your own (or your boo’s!).

-For more interesting sex studies and statistics, head over to our guide here.
+For more interesting sex studies and statistics, head over to our sex studies statistics guide.